ShadowTraffic/shadowtraffic-ai-context/markdown-docs/docs.md

 You can control the statement type by setting the `op` key on your generator. `op` must be one of `insert`, `update`, or `delete`.

 For the latter two, you must also include a `where` key on your generator, which contains a map of column name to value.
 You need this because when you issue an update or a delete, you need to tell MotherDuck what rows you want to change.
 The `where` map is used to check equality and select rows that match.
 [Example 7](#upserts-and-deletes)

+### Generating reader traffic

+In addition to mutating events (inserts, updates, and deletes), this connection also has the ability to issue read traffic.
+In other words, it's able to send arbitrary SQL to MotherDuck with the intent of running ordinary `SELECT` queries.
+Query results are realized in memory and discard.
+[Example 8](#generating-reads)

 ---